Sing Boy Sing (film): Production

 20th Century-Fox had enjoyed success with films starring Elvis Presley and Pat Boone.
 In February 1957, the studio bought the film rights, and in July Sands signed on to appear in the film.
 Henry Ephron was assigned to produce.

 Ephron said that Claude Binyon had written "a first-rate script" that "could be made at a price."
 He approached Orson Welles about the part of the manager.
 Welles was enthusiastic and also wanted to direct the film.
 He explained his ideas to Ephron, who thought that they were "electric," and pitched the idea of Welles directing to the executives at Fox.
 Spyros Skouras said that Ephron could have Welles if he personally guaranteed any cost overruns that Welles might incur.
 However, Ephron directed the film himself.

 Filming began in September 1957.
 Sands' costar was Lili Gentle, a Fox contract player who had appeared in Will Success Spoil Rock Hunter?.

 Sands cowrote some of the film's musical numbers.

 Reception

 20th Century-Fox head Buddy Adler was reportedly so excited by a preview of the film that he signed a new contract with Sands, tripling his salary.

 The film opened at the Metropolitan Theatre in Houston, Texas on February 5, 1958, but was pulled two days later because of poor attendance.
+The film was a box office failure.

+Critical

 The Los Angeles Times wrote that the film was "several cuts above average" and that the "real surprise package" was Sands: "[H]e's going to be a very competent actor; he already has verve, presence."

+Variety felt Sands "registers as a potent new film personality who will, with proper material, become a boxoffice lure.
+Unfortunately, the vehicle chosen for his bow can register only moderately since-the adaptation of the tv show that first catapulted him to stardom emerges as satisfactory fare for an adult video audience but not for teenage theatregoers."